Maxeurope: History

-The division responsible for Chipolino, Chipolino VIP and Baby Max grew in parallel and in 2007 Management separated these brands operations into a newly formed company called Chipolino Ltd. Today Chipolino brands are well-known and presented in more than 30 countries worldwide.
+The division responsible for Chipolino, Chipolino VIP and Baby Max grew in parallel and in 2007, management separated these brand operations into a newly formed company called Chipolino Ltd. Today, Chipolino brands are well-known and presented in more than 30 countries worldwide.

-In 2007 the company finished and put into operation the new production and administrative facilities of Maxeurope.
+In 2007, the company finished and put into operation the new production and administrative facilities of Maxeurope.
 Three years later, this project won the national competition "Building of the Year 2010", category "Industrial buildings and logistic centres".

 In 2009, Maxcom further expanded by incorporating Shockblaze, an Italian bicycle manufacturer from Treviso.
 This venture resulted in the creation a new brand of cycles called Ferrini.
 The new portfolio of brands and companies required a new solid management structure and thus how in 2010 Maxeurope Holding was officially established.